Ribera Alta (comarca): Orange's birthplace

 Ribera Alta has a long orange farming tradition.
 The economy and population boomed in the area in the 18th century, and Ribera Alta profited from an expansion that also affected a sector as important as agriculture.
 Orange farming was introduced in this context.
 According to the historical records, in 1781 priest Vicente Monzó, notary Maseres and pharmacist Bodí, planted the first fields of orange trees in Carcaixent.
-The trees thrived in the land, favoured by the benign Mediterranean climate, and adapted perfectly to Valencian soil both on rain-fed farmland and irrigated land fed by river Júcar, whose extensive irrigation channel distributed fertile water around the whole of the Ribera Altaarea.
+The trees thrived in the land, favoured by the benign Mediterranean climate, and adapted perfectly to Valencian soil both on rain-fed farmland and irrigated land fed by river Xúquer, whose extensive irrigation channel distributed fertile water around the whole of the Ribera Altaarea.
 In the early 19th century, orange trees gradually started to replace other crops, such as rice, cereal and mulberries, taking over as the main local crop.
 Wholesale exports of oranges commenced in this century, fuelled by the arrival of the railway.